athackst/jekyll-theme-profile/demo/_docs/configuration.md

   text: "rgba(255,255,255,0.7)"
   accent: "#ffffff"
   image: /media/background-img.jpg
-  overlay: rbga(0, 0, 0, 0.5)
+  overlay: rgba(0, 0, 0, 0.5)
 ```

 - `color` The main background color of the header
 - `text` The color of text elements within the header
 - `accent` Controls the color of accent elements such as links
 - `image` Sets an image in the background of the header
-- `overlay` Sets the overlay on top of an image for better visability of links
+- `overlay` Sets the overlay on top of an image for better visibility of links

 [Example page](../custom-header.md){:.btn}